 Ultimately, we’re talking nitpicks.
 Time Trap goes down smoothly and manages to stay tense and intriguing through most of its runtime.
 If you have any interest in this type of high-concept sci-fi, you likely will find Time Trap interesting enough to ignore its shortcoming.

-From Letterboxd: A group of students become trapped inside a mysterious cave where they discover time passes differently underground than on the surface.
+Letterboxd summary: A group of students become trapped inside a mysterious cave where they discover time passes differently underground than on the surface.

 Ratings from around the web